annikc/MultiCompartmentModel/README.md

 Last updated: May 20, 2016

+Before opening nrngui, make sure to compile code.
 Simulations can be run on desktop by opening the nrngui and loading the hoc file
 ```
 promptWindow.hoc
 ```